 The ParkSense® Rear Park Assist system provides visual and audible indications of the distance between the rear fascia and a detected obstacle when backing up, e.g. during a parking maneuver.
-Refer to "ParkSense® System Usage Precautions" for limitations of this system and recommendations.
+Refer to "ParkSense® System Usage Precautions" in this section for limitations of this system and recommendations.

 ParkSense® will retain the last system state (enabled or disabled) from the last ignition cycle when the ignition is changed to the ON/RUN position.

 ParkSense® can be active only when the shift lever is in REVERSE.
-If ParkSense® is enabled at this shift lever position, the system will remain active until the vehicle speed is increased to approximately 11 mph (18 km/h) or above.
-The system will become active again if the vehicle speed is decreased to speeds less than approximately 10 mph (16 km/h).
+If ParkSense® is enabled at this shift lever position, the system will remain active until the vehicle speed is increased to approximately 7 mph (11 km/h) or above.
+The system will become active again if the vehicle speed is decreased to speeds less than approximately 6 mph (9 km/h).